 - Low employee engagement can be costly for the organization.
 Research shows that businesses spend $4,129 on average to hire new talent, and around $986 to onboard the new hire, an occurrence which can be easily avoided by engaging current employees.

-Productivity is the measurement of how well an organisation converts input resources (people, materials, machines etc.) into good and services (output) and in today’s increasingly competitive global market, productivity is vital to survive or prosper.
+Productivity is the measurement of how well an organization converts input resources (people, materials, machines, etc.) into goods and services (output) and in today’s increasingly competitive global market, productivity is vital to survive or prosper.

-There are a lot of productivity measurements and it’s easy for organisations to become a slave to metrics in their quest to reach that next level faster and with fewer resources.
-In this quest for productivity, organisations’ plans can backfire when they fail to balance these goals with their people’s needs.
+There are a lot of productivity measurements and it’s easy for organizations to become a slave to metrics in their quest to reach that next level faster and with fewer resources.
+In this quest for productivity, organizations’ plans can backfire when they fail to balance these goals with their people’s needs.